yenchenchou/mle-career-path/DataStructure_Algorithm/Python/README.md

 ### **6.1 Definition**

-binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child
+Binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+There are many forms of trees, such as :

+#### **6.1.1 Binary Search Tree**

+A binary search tree with the following properties:

+1. The left subtree of a node should only contains node with keys smaller than the node's key
+2. The right subtree of a node should only contains nide with keys greater than the node's key
+3. The left and right subtree each must also be a binary search tree
+4. Some rare cases the right index doen't need to be len(arr)-1

+#### **6.1.2 Complete Binary Tree**

+A complete binary is a binary tree in which every level, except for the last, is completely filled, nad all nodes are as far left as possible.
+There are many topics realted to this, for example, [heap]() is a complete binary tree.

+A complete binary tree with the following properties:

+1. Left child node index: parent_node_index * 2 + 1
+2. right child mode index: parent_node_index * 2 + 2
+3. parent_node_index: (child_node_index-1) // 2

+#### **6.1.3 Full Binary Tree**

 ### **6.2 How to identify**